 Out-of-province residents may make an application for financial assistance to the appropriate government department of their home province.
 The address can be obtained from the financial aid office at the university or college in their home area or from the Loyalist College Financial Assistance Office at 613-969-1913, ext.
 2425 or 2226.

 You can register online through the website/call in or email.
 Please ensure you have followed instructions provided for registration in the DSW Distance Community Hub.
-You can click the link below to download a form to request your approved registration plan (also available in the Hub).
+Click the link below to complete the form to request your approved registration plan.
 This will help to ensure that you are taking the correct courses and on track for completing the program.

 If you are accessing OSAP, you must apply each semester and prior to registering for courses as noted above.
 You must call in to register and not use online registration when accessing OSAP.
 All registration information is available in the DSW Distance Community Hub.

 To register for General Education courses, click here.

 Please refer to the video above or the links below the video for additional program information.
 If you still have questions, please email firstname.lastname@example.org or contact 613-969-1913 or 1-888-569-2547 ext.
 2892.

 Courses will be made available on the course start date

 Diploma requirements are listed in the Student Information Guide.

 *Please Note: There are specific pre-requisites and co-requisites for courses.
 For more information consult the Student Information Guide.
 Students that started prior to Fall 2019, please contact email@example.com, for program of study course match.